-This part describes the minimum GHS information requirements for SDSs.
+This section describes the GHS information requirements for SDS's.
 Additional information may be required by competent authorities.

-A10.2.1 SECTION 1 - Identification
+A4.3.1 SECTION 1: Identification

 Identify the substance or mixture and provide the name of the supplier, recommended uses and the contact detail information of the supplier including an emergency contact in this section.